dhellmann/pymotw-3/source/inspect/index.rst

 .. module:: inspect
     :synopsis: Inspect live objects

-:Purpose:
-    The inspect module provides functions for introspecting on live objects and their source code.

 The :mod:`inspect` module provides functions for learning about live objects, including modules, classes, instances, functions, and methods.
 The functions in this module can be used to retrieve the